Ohio Navy Corpsman killed in Afghanistan terror attacks

-MILAN, Ohio (WJW) – Edison Local Schools confirmed Friday that 2017 graduate of Edison High School, Max Soviak, a Navy Corpsman, was among the American service members killed in a terror attack in Afghanistan.
+MILAN, Ohio (WJW) – Max Soviak, a Navy Hospital Corpsman, was among the American service members killed in Thursday’s terror attack in Afghanistan.

 The attack killed 13 U.S. service members.